 Verse 16: I bêçs dal riscat: ransom money.
 Pal servizi di: to (for) the service of.

-Vocabulary: fevelâ (to speak), la concje (laver, font, basin), il bronç (bronze), il çocul (base), lavâsi (to wash oneself), meti fra (to put between), la tende de cunvigne (congregation tent, meeting tent), un altâr (altar), meti dentri (to put in), la aghe (water), la man (hand), il pît (foot), jentrâ (to enter), vê voe di (to want, to wish; also voie), murî (to die), compagn (likewise), svicinâsi (to approach, to draw near), la funzion (officiation, service, function), brusâ (to burn), la ufierte (offering), consumâ (to consume), la leç (law, ruling), par simpri (forever, everlasting), daûr di (after), la gjenerazion (generation).
+Vocabulary: fevelâ (to speak), la concje (laver, font, basin), il bronç (bronze), il çocul (base), lavâsi (to wash oneself), meti fra (to put between), la tende de cunvigne (tent of the convocation), un altâr (altar), meti dentri (to put in), la aghe (water), la man (hand), il pît (foot), jentrâ (to enter), vê voe di (to want, to wish; also voie), murî (to die), compagn (likewise), svicinâsi (to approach, to draw near), la funzion (officiation, service, function), brusâ (to burn), la ufierte (offering), consumâ (to consume), la leç (law, ruling), par simpri (forever, everlasting), daûr di (after), la gjenerazion (generation).

 Verse 18: Tu fasarâs une concje di bronç (you shall make a bronze laver) cul çocul di bronç (with a bronze base) par lavâsi (for washing oneself).
 Tu metarâs dentri l’aghe: you shall put water in it.